United for Wildlife Taskforces

 Mansion House Declaration

-The Financial Taskforce met in October 2018, convened by The Duke of Cambridge and Lord Hague of Richmond, with 30 institutions signing the Mansion House Declaration.
+The Financial Taskforce met in October 2018, convened by Prince William and Lord Hague of Richmond, with 30 institutions signing the Mansion House Declaration.
 The Declaration lays out six commitments, including the dedication to share resources and intelligence in a bid to disrupt the illegal income generated by wildlife trafficking.
 Supported by technical experts including RUSI and TRAFFIC, along with a Secretariat at The Royal Foundation, the Taskforce has been working to support actions that the financial sector can take to combat illegal wildlife trade.